soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The screen shows the Device Template menu item is selected.
 The device template tile option for the Custom template is circled.](media/new-template-custom.png "Custom Template")

-3. For the device template name, enter _Rod Pump_, then press the _Create_ button.
+3. For the device template name, enter _Rod Pump_, then select the _Create_ button.

     ![The screen shows the form to create new custom device templates.](media/rod-pump-template-create.png "Create Rod Pump Template")

 4. The next thing we need to do is define the measurements that will be received from the device.
-To do this, press the _New_ button at the top of the left-hand menu.
+To do this, select the _New_ button at the top of the left-hand menu.

     ![The screen displays the configuration menu for the Rod Pump 1.
 The Measurements menu item is selected and the Add New menu is selected.](media/new-measurement.png "New Measurement")